-- You tried the wrong password too many times and now the firewall is blocking you.
+- You tried the wrong password too many times and now our firewall is blocking you.
 You must now wait 1 hour, sorry.

-Problem 3 – All my stuff keeps getting killed
+Problem 3 – All my processes keep getting killed (FREE SHELL USERS ONLY)

-- You may have signed up a very long time ago, your accounts long gone, but feel free to sign up again.
+- You may have signed up a very long time ago and your account was removed, feel free to sign up again.

-- Your account may have been removed for inactivity, try signing up again with your email and seeing if you have an account on record in the billing panel.
+- Your account may have been removed for inactivity, try signing up again with your email and seeing if you have an account on record in the billing panel, if it shows you have an active account but a reset for the control panel does not work, your account was removed from the server for inactivity.
 It will show the status of any account.